 His ability to move again after attacking is a big advantage in the game’s hardest fights.
 You’ll never have to worry about damage if you have Leon in your team.

-Powerful heroes with strong stat growths, useful abilities, and good faction synergies.
+These are powerful heroes with strong stat growths, useful abilities and good faction synergies.

 He’s not as bulky compared to other tanks, but what elevates Ledin is his great damage potential that provides another dimension to his efficiency.

-With her skill, you’ll be able to utilize her as a one-woman-army, decimating enemy forces with buffs and that extra turn.
+With her skill, you’ll be able to use her as a one-woman-army, decimating enemy forces with buffs and that extra turn.

 |Bozel||Mage||Ancient Evil: Replaces INT with 1.5x MDEF.
 After dealing damage to an enemy, 100% chance to deal 1 random debuff.||Bozel’s skill is always useful against any type of enemy.
 It always casts a debuff to an enemy, so he’s effectively hampering the enemy potential every turn.|